tyc/tyc.github.io/_posts/2019-07-02-Ubuntu-sleep-problem.markdown

 [StackOverQuestion](https://askubuntu.com/questions/598236/ubuntu-wakes-up-after-few-seconds-of-sleep)

 I followed the instruction.
 I had two devices waking up the Intel NUC.
-I disabled both of them and the Intel NUC was stay a sleep.
+I disabled both of them and the Intel NUC was staying asleep.
+So I knew it was one of these two that kept waking up the system.

+The two devices that were enabled were GLAN and XHC.
+By the process of disabling one of them and checking if the computer stayed asleep, I was able to determine that the XHC device was the culprit here.

+Doing a futher googling, I came across this [article](https://codeyarns.com/2017/04/16/the-strange-case-of-the-notebook-that-woke-up-at-night/) where the system is also behaving in a similar manner.
+This author tracked it down to his wireless mouse waking the system due to vibrations.

+His solution was to also disable the XHC device.
+By the way, XHC is the USB3.0 devices.
+This article shows a way to permanent set it so that the XHC wakeup is disabled.